 Community Inclusion, Systemic Inequities and Racism - Removing barriers and creating opportunities for community participation, creating stronger understanding among our community’s neighbours, visitors, and newcomers.

-Housing and Homelessness - Improving housing security through a housing-first approach to homelessness, encouraging the development of affordable housing and transitional housing.
+Housing and Homelessness - Improving housing security through a housing-first approach to homelessness and encouraging the development of affordable housing and transitional housing.

-Youth-involved Crime and Harm - Reducing youth participation in crime, both as victims, perpetrators, and witnesses through programs that enrich families and create a sense of purpose and belonging.
+Youth-involved Crime and Harm - Reducing youth participation in crime, as victims, perpetrators and witnesses, through programs that enrich families and create a sense of purpose and belonging.